I’ve been mucking with Patreon for a year. Here’s the current status. And, obviously, a passive aggressive plea for you to join in.

 Some of the higher levels offer a monthly recap with context for what’s been happening in the Portland startup community.
 (So you can actually ignore the drivel I post on a daily basis and just catch up month-to-month.)
 I mean, Cloudability and Occam Advisors have already signed up.
 So who am I to argue?

-And if you’re investor outside of Portland?
+And if you’re an investor outside of Portland?
 I’ve got you.
 Happy to provide you with insights with what we’re seeing here in town.
 Because that helps our companies as much as it helps you.
 And we could use a little friendly competition around these parts.

 Again, this is just an experiment.
 It probably won’t even work.
 But if you want to play along or if I’ve somehow managed to provide value for you or your company in the past decade, please take a moment to visit Patreon.